 SWL of shortwave radios in AM, Medium wave and Long wave, with WEB SDR in Europe by SWL F14368 Frank near Paris France.
-Informations about radio receivers for SWL, antennas, etc. Organiser of SWL contest 2023 and 2024..
+Information about radio receivers for SWL, antennas, etc. Organizer of SWL contest 2023, 2024 and 2025.
 This is my blog number ONE.
-Please visit my 2 other blogs about my listening.
+Please visit my 2 other blogs for radios listeners.
 Thank you.
 73

 mercredi 19 juillet 2023